LeoSchaffner935/CS546-Restaurant-Project/README.md

 To run application, type in your console the following in order:
+    1. npm i
-    1. npm run seed
+    2. npm run seed
-    2. npm start
+    3. npm start

 Signup:
     The first thing you should do is the click "Signup" in the navigation bar.